alkalim/ryzen-catalina/README.md

 ## Random Notes

 1. Clover vs OpenCore.
-Don't waste your time on Clover, go with OpenCore ("OC").
-Even though Clover is simpler, AMD Hackintoshers lean toward OC. macOS Catalina 10.15.3 won't boot from Clover at all.
+If you're building modern setup don't waste your time on Clover, go with OpenCore ("OC").
+Even though Clover is simpler, most modern systems use OC.
+The current macOS Catalina (10.15.3) won't boot from Clover at all.
-2. Catalina 10.15.0-3 are still very buggy.
+2. Catalina versions 10.15.0-3 are still very buggy.
 If you find any bugs these may be genuine macOS problems, not problems with your setup.
 Do some search to confirm.
 3. If you plan to dualboot, be careful during the installation.
 You may kill your Windows boot partition.

 ## Instructions

-If your hardware is close enough to mine (same MB, some Ryzen CPU, Polaris graphics card) you can use my OpenCore files from this repo (just put these files on to USB drive formatted as FAT32) and proceed to Step 2.
+If your hardware is close enough to mine (same MB, some Ryzen CPU, Polaris graphics card) you can use my OC files from this repo (just put these files on to USB drive formatted as FAT32) and proceed to [Step 2](#step-2).
+Just remember you *must* change serial numbers to the ones you generated yourself.

 ### Step 1